coopsymbiotic/coop.symbiotic.timetrack/README.md

 Misc:

 * Bot integration (merge kpirc into bot_kproject?).
+* Implement "case merge" hook.
 * Convert all unix timestamp fields to mysql datetime (ex: task begin/end, punch begin).
 * Config UI for the invoice template file (currently the path of the template is hardcoded).
+* Invoicing has some redundancy with CiviAccounts.
+Would be neat to integrate all that together.

 General assumptions that might need fixing:

 * Assuming that cases have only 1 client contact, ex: api/v3/Timetrackinvoice.php get.
+* The system mostly works in hours.
+All durations displayed are usually in hours (as opposed to days).

 Support
 =======